In this post I’m sharing why you might want to use Pinterest to promote your business in 2020.

 - helpful to others and

-My niche is relatively broad – creating an online business that allows you live the life you want – but it’s basically about being a free spirit and so almost all of my boards reflect that – yep even the business and blogging ones, because running your own business gives you the ability to be a free spirit and teach, create, play, parent, and live how and when you want.
+My niche is relatively broad – creating an online business that allows you live the life you want.
+But it’s essentially about being a free spirit and so almost all of my boards reflect that.
+Yes, even the business and blogging ones.

 Do your boards reflect your business message, values, and help others?
 If not, archive them or set them to private.
-You can still use them, it’s just easier for you to use Pinterest for business purposes if you have a clear or obvious focus.
+This will help communicate clearly to Pinterest what your account is about.

 so – edit your boards!